Petlja/PSIML/workshops/intro_to_tensorflow/tf_playground/readme.md

 Every time you run `run.py` one timestamped folder is created in the *tf_playground/output* folder, where we are saving all TensorBoard-readeable summaries.

-In a new terminal (with your conda enviroment activated) run:
+In a new terminal (with your conda environment activated) run:
 ```
 tensorboard --logdir *path_root*/tf_playground/output
 ```